Best movies like Putney Swope

 Don't Rock the boat… Sink it.

 A unique, carefully handpicked, selection of the best movies like Putney Swope Starring Arnold Johnson, Stan Gottlieb, Allen Garfield, Archie Russell, and more.
-If you liked Putney Swope then you may also like: Watermelon Man, Will Success Spoil Rock Hunter?, Office Space, The Promotion, Killer of Sheep and many more popular movies featured on this list.
+If you liked Putney Swope then you may also like: Watermelon Man, Will Success Spoil Rock Hunter?, Office Space, Anchorman 2: The Legend Continues, Barbarians at the Gate and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 selected filters: Sort: Default